Hey Victoria, we think you’re on to something…

 We are recruiting adults who bike in Victoria to help us learn how the AAA Bike Network influences your cycling patterns and engagement in everyday city life.
 Participating is a rare opportunity to contribute to innovative research that will guide and inspire our cities to be healthier places for all Canadians.

-If you participated in the first wave of data collection in 2017, we want to know how changes in Victoria’s cycling network have impacted you!
+If you participated in 2017 or 2019, we want to know how changes in Victoria’s cycling network have impacted you!

-Sign in to our questionnaire portal with the email and password you used in 2017.
+Sign in to our questionnaire portal with the email and password you used last time.

 Am I eligible?